-Tom is a civil practitioner specialising in personal injury and employment matters.
+Tom is a civil practitioner specialising in personal injury and clinical negligence matters.
 He appears in courts and tribunals on an almost daily basis and has established a busy practice encompassing both advocacy and advisory work.

 Tom has provided representation at courts of various levels, including the High Court and the Employment Appeal Tribunal.

 Tom’s personal injury practice encompasses both Claimant and Defendant work on the fast-track and the multi-track.
 He has a wide experience of claims arising from road traffic accidents, occupier’s liability, highways accidents and claims against employers.
 Tom regularly appears in cases where LVI, fundamental dishonesty and/or fraud are alleged.

 Tom’s clinical negligence practice concerns claims arising from allegedly negligent treatment and/or advice.
 As well as claims arising from hospital treatment, Tom is experienced in dealing with claims in a variety of contexts including dental treatment and physiotherapy.

 Aside from his practice at the bar, Tom has lectured part-time at the Winchester University Law School and provided mooting coaching.
 He is a former Western Circuit Mooting Champion (2008) and Middle Temple Lowry Scholar (2009/10).
 In 2016 Tom was appointed as a panel member to the Thames Valley Police Disciplinary Tribunal.

 Tom conducts fast and multi-track personal injury litigation for both Claimants and Defendants.
 Tom has a wide experience of all aspects of proceedings, from early advice on liability and the initial drafting of pleadings through to representation at trial.